codebotx/cbrtl/content/posts/pages/rust.md

 ## Memory Management in programming languages

-To understand memory management in C++, you need to understand the concept of pointers.
-Before we explore pointers, let us first understand what a variable is.

 **Variables** are named memory locations that store data.
 A variable is a container that holds a value.
 The value can be of any type, such as *integer*, *float*, *character*, etc. Example:

     int a = 10;